mikolaj-makuch/C--and-.NET-Framework---Part-2/README.md

 # Black Jack

 This project is a visualization of a popular casino game called Black Jack or twenty-one.
 You can almost feel like you are in a real casino.
+The draft includes an fraud exception so players can't cheat.